Welcome back and wishing you a very Happy New Year!

 It’s quite possible that mining stocks will be recording new all-time highs by the second half of 2023.

 That is my most important prediction for this year.
-This leads me to…
+Which leads me to…

 Right now, the EV market is still very much in a multiyear uptrend.